Science is never done by one individual, you are only ever as good as your team. And this is a great team.

 Mahasin Al-Shabi (2019-) Visiting Scholar.
 Formerly lecturer at the Universities of Al-Hamdaniya and Mosul in Iraq.

 B.Sc.
-Mosul University (Iraq)
+University of Mosul (Iraq)

 M.Sc.
-Mosul University (Iraq)
+University of Mosul (Iraq)

 Mahasin was born and grew up in Mosul, Iraq.
 She obtained her Bachelor’s Degree in Chemistry from the University of Mosul in 1987.
 Then, she was appointed to the same college as a